OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    And, also, you need to add this volume into your boot manager bootables :)

-   Install available in QSINIT shell too, but named sys.cmd.
-Mount FAT/FAT32 partition via "mount" command and then use it.
+   Install available in QSINIT shell too, but named "sys".
+Mount FAT, FAT32 or exFAT partition via "mount" command and then use it.

    Note that QSINIT supports boot from "big floppy" flash drive.